Rick Rude: The Dangerous Alliance and United States Heavyweight Champion (1991-1993)

-After spending a year wrestling on select shows on the independent circuit, as well as a July 1991 tour for All Japan Pro Wrestling (AJPW), Rude returned to WCW, which had originally been JCP prior to being sold to Ted Turner in late 1988; he returned under a mask as The WCW Phantom at Halloween Havoc on October 27, 1991, unmasking himself later that night.
+After spending a year wrestling on select shows on the independent circuit, and a July 1991 tour for All Japan Pro Wrestling (AJPW), Rude returned to WCW, which had originally been JCP prior to being sold to Ted Turner in late 1988.
+On October 27, 1991, he returned under a mask as The WCW Phantom at Halloween Havoc, unmasking himself later that night.
 He led The Dangerous Alliance, consisting of himself, Paul E. Dangerously, Madusa, Arn Anderson, Bobby Eaton, Larry Zbyszko, and "Stunning" Steve Austin.
 On November 19, 1991, Rude defeated Sting for the United States Heavyweight Championship and engaged in a number of high-profile feuds, including one with Ricky Steamboat.
 At one point during their feud, Steamboat suffered a kayfabe broken nose in a gang attack.

 In 1992, Rude and Madusa left The Dangerous Alliance and feuded with Nikita Koloff.
 Rude challenged reigning World Heavyweight Champion Ron Simmons on several occasions but failed to win the title.
 In December 1992, Rude suffered a legitimate neck injury and was forced to forfeit the United States Championship, thus ending his reign of nearly 14 months, a reign that still stands today as the second longest reign in the almost 40-year history of the title.

-Rude returned alone in April 1993 and tried to reclaim the title from Dustin Rhodes, who had won it while he was injured.
+in April 1993, Rude returned alone and tried to reclaim the title from Dustin Rhodes, who had won it while he was injured.
 The title was eventually held up after several controversial finishes to matches between the two.
 After a 30-minute Iron Man Match ended in a 1–1 draw at Beach Blast on July 18, a best-of-three series was set between the two on Saturday Night; Rude won the first match on August 28, but lost to Rhodes twice on September 4 and 11, losing his chance at regaining the United States Heavyweight Championship.